jchristopherinc/jchristopherinc.github.io/about.md

 Hello 👋

 I'm Christopher.
-I'm a self taught programmer, currently working as a Lead Software Engineer in a SaaS firm in [Chennai, India](https://en.wikipedia.org/wiki/Chennai).
+I'm a programmer, currently working as a Lead Software Engineer in a SaaS firm in [Chennai, India](https://en.wikipedia.org/wiki/Chennai).
 I was born and brought up in [Sivakasi, India](https://en.wikipedia.org/wiki/Sivakasi).
 I write software programs for a living, predominantly in Java/JavaScript.
 Sometimes I write programs in [Elixir](https://en.wikipedia.org/wiki/Elixir_(programming_language)) for fun.

 I write about fiction, non-fiction, technical and whatever that interests me.